Santo Tomas, Davao del Norte

-Santo Tomas, officially the Municipality of Santo Tomas (Lungsod sa Santo Tomas; Bayan ng Santo Tomas), is a 1st class municipality in the province of Davao del Norte, Philippines.
+Santo Tomas, officially the Municipality of Santo Tomas (Lungsod sa Santo Tomas; Bayan ng Santo Tomas), is a municipality in the province of Davao del Norte, Philippines.
 According to the 2020 census, it has a population of 128,667 people.

 Etymology

 Santo Tomas was so named after Saint Thomas, the patron saint of Danao which is the hometown of then Governor of undivided Davao Province Vicente Duterte, father of the 16th Philippine president Rodrigo Duterte.

 History

 What is now Santo Tomas, initially called Tibal-og, was once part of the jurisdiction of nearby town of Kapalong.
 Before the 1950s. the place used to be a lush forest inhabited by the indigenous Ata-Manobo people.

 According to the town's pioneering residents, the area of what is now Kapalong (in which what is now Santo Tomas was still part of) and Panabo City were planted for abaca during the pre-war years.

 Santo Tomas was established as a municipality through Executive Order No. 352, issued by President Carlos P. Garcia on August 14, 1959.
 It consists of Barrio Tibal-og, designated as the seat of government, and "other barrios or sitios" of Kapalong, and four barrios of Panabo, all then part of the old Davao province.

 Feliciano P. Ganade served as the first elected mayor of Santo Tomas after briefly governing the city of Kapalong.

 From then on, it continued to grow and prosper, even as it went several successions of mayoralty governance throughout its history.